cheomanigua/godotdoc/content/docs/composition.md

 ### Groups

-If we want any node to access Player and its properties, we can create a *Project Settings -> Globals -> Group* called **Foo** and add the node `Player` to it.
+If we want any node to access Player and its fd properties, we can create a *Project Settings -> Globals -> Group* called **Foo** and add the node `Player` to it.
 Then, we can run this code in a completely different node to access Player:

 ```gdscript
 var detected: bool = false